Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs

 \section{Related Work}

-In this section, we review related works and highlight the differences to our contribution.
-We distinguish between two types of architecture: We start with an overview of GNNs for graphs \textit{with Euclidean features} that discretize a continuous flow in the feature space.
-We refer to \cite{wu2020comprehensive} for an overview of the full landscape of Euclidean GNNs.
+This section reviews related works and highlights the differences in our contribution.
+We distinguish between two types of architecture: First, we start with an overview of GNNs for graphs \textit{with Euclidean features} that discretize a continuous flow in the feature space.
+(We refer to \citep{wu2020comprehensive} for an overview of the full landscape of Euclidean GNNs.)
 Then, we collect deep learning architectures that can handle \textit{manifold-valued} features.